-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+In addition to liabilities, the statement of financial position includes a separate section for deferred inflows of resources.
+Deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town has one item that qualifies for reporting in this category.
-It is comprised of certain items related to the measurement of the net pension asset and net OPEB liability.
+It is comprised of certain items related to pension, OPEB and leases are reported as deferred inflows of resources.
 For more detailed information on these items, reference the related notes.

-L. Net Position
+M. Net Position